inferno-framework/inferno-framework.github.io/docs/writing-tests/test-inputs-outputs.md

   - `'oauth_credentials'` - a complex type for storing OAuth2 credentials.
 When
     used by a FHIR client, the access token will automatically refresh if possible.
-  - `'authinfo'` - a complex type for storing all the data required for various FHIR authorization protocols, including SMART-on-FHIR.
+  - `'authinfo'` - a complex type for storing all the data required for various authorization protocols, including SMART-on-FHIR.
 See its [Ruby documentation](https://inferno-framework.github.io/inferno-core/docs/Inferno/DSL/AuthInfo.html) for more information.